walles/foodplanner/README.md

 * Add support for "on Fridays, we only want food with a certain tag".

+* Add support for "this course is best cooked on Fridays".

 * Accept a previously generated menu as input and avoid those courses for this menu.